The Gaffer’s POV

 I’m getting tired of explaining California Wage Law for the Motion Picture Industry.
 Here’s a quick list – you can do your own research.

 1 – Grace does not exist for non-union.
-If I like your AD, if everyone’s been nice, I usually waive it for low budget stuff.
-If you make me angry, I will charge an MP (meal penalty).
-IT IS THE LAW.
+If I like your AD and everyone’s been nice, I negotiate a contract.

 2 – Do not go over 6 hours – we need a 30 minute break every 6 hours.
 IT IS THE LAW.
 Guess what happens if your AD pushes us past that 6 hour mark – your budget just EXPLODED – every crew member whose 6 hour time got violated just got 1 hour pay of their hourly rate.
 Non-union is allowed 1 MP per day.
 Often overlooked is an MP from the 2nd meal that never arrives (breaking the 2nd 6 hour mark) if we go into OT (overtime).